-At March 31, 2012, our subsidiaries had the following aggregate principal amount of transition and system restoration bonds outstanding.
+At March 31, 2013, our subsidiaries had the following aggregate principal amount of transition and system restoration bonds outstanding.
 Amounts are expressed in millions.

 Company Aggregate Principal Amount Outstanding

-Bond Company \$ 174
+Bond Company \$ 71

-Bond Company II 1,250
+Bond Company II 1,117

-Bond Company III 372
+Bond Company III 335

-Bond Company IV 1,695
+Bond Company IV 1,633

-Restoration Bond Company 576
+Restoration Bond Company 530

-Total \$ 4,067
+Total \$ 3,686

-The transition bonds and system restoration bonds are paid through the imposition of "transition" or "system restoration" charges, as defined in the Texas Public Utility Regulatory Act, which are irrevocable, non-bypassable charges payable by most of our retail electric customers in order to provide recovery of authorized qualified costs.
+The transition bonds and system restoration bonds are paid through the imposition of "transition" or "system restoration" charges, as defined in the Texas Public Utility Regulatory Act, which are irrevocable, non-bypassable charges payable by most of our retail electric customers to the bond company subsidiaries in order to provide recovery of authorized qualified costs.
 The transition and system restoration bonds are reported as our long-term debt, although the holders of these bonds have no recourse to any of our assets or revenues, and our creditors have no recourse to any assets or revenues (including, without limitation, the transition or system restoration charges) of the bond companies.
 We have no payment obligations with respect to the transition and system restoration bonds except to remit collections of transition and system restoration charges as set forth in servicing agreements between us and the bond companies and in an intercreditor agreement among us, the bond companies and other parties.

 Impact on Liquidity of a Downgrade in Credit Ratings.
 The interest on borrowings under our credit facility is based on our credit rating.
-As of April 16, 2012, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services (S&P), a division of The McGraw Hill Companies, and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior debt.
+As of April 18, 2013, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services (S&P), a division of The McGraw Hill Companies, and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior debt.

-Mo ody's S&P Fitch Instrument Rating Outlook(1) Rating Outlook (2) Rating Outlook (3) Senior Secured Debt A3 Stable A- Stable A- Positive
+Moody's S&P Fitch Instrument Rating Outlook(1) Rating Outlook (2) Rating Outlook (3) Senior Secured Debt A3 Positive A Stable A Stable

-- (1) A Moody's rating outlook is an opinion regarding the likely direction of an issuer's rating over the medium term. - (2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term. - (3) A Fitch rating outlook encompasses a one- to two-year horizon as to the likely ratings direction.
+(1) A Moody's rating outlook is an opinion regarding the likely direction of an issuer's rating over the medium term.

+(2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term.

+(3) A Fitch rating outlook encompasses a one- to two-year horizon as to the likely ratings direction.